andrew-coleman/jsonata-docs/docs/programming.md

 sidebar_label: Functional Programming
 ---

+So far, we have introduced all the parts of the language that allow us to extract data from an input JSON document, combine the data using string and numeric operators, and format the structure of the output JSON document.
+What follows are the parts that turn this into a Turing complete, functional programming language.

 ## Comments

 JSONata expressions can be interleaved with comments using 'C' style comment delimeters.
 For example,